 BACK TO QUESTIONS

-Women and girls bear the greatest burden of the global water crisis because they’re most likely to be responsible for hauling water to their homes in the developing world.
+Women and girls carry the greatest burden of the global water crisis because they’re most likely to be responsible for hauling water to their homes in the developing world.

-• Water access in the developing world: The average woman or girl walks 6 kilometers — about 3.7 miles — to carry 40 pounds of water every day.
-This daily task saps her energy for other activities and robs her of the opportunity to spend this time with her family, or to pursue school and income activities to improve her life.
+• Water access in the developing world: Women and girls walk an average of 6 kilometers — about 3.7 miles — to carry 40 pounds of water every day.
+This daily task saps their energy for other activities and robs them of the opportunity to spend this time with family or to pursue school and income activities to improve their lives.

 • Menstrual health and education: Girls who attend school until adolescence are more likely to drop out when they start menstruating unless their school has clean water, latrines, sanitary supplies, and support for hygiene behavior change.
 Helping young women to manage menstrual health is not only about providing appropriate facilities, but also addressing social norms.